-There are clear physical benefits to exercise (weight loss, improved heart health, etc.), but movement has mental benefits as well.
+There are clear physical benefits to exercise (strength gains, flexibility, weight loss, improved heart health, etc.), but movement has mental benefits as well.

 Take the stairs instead of the elevator.
 Get up from your desk every once in a while to move often-neglected muscle groups.
 Just five minutes of exercise a day can help stimulate stress-reducing effects.

-Hemp oil extract is becoming increasingly popular due to its many potential benefits, especially when it comes to stress, although there is still some confusion surrounding this plant extract.
+Hemp oil is becoming increasingly popular due to its many potential benefits, especially when it comes to stress.*

-While ashwagandha might be one of the most common options, other highly effective adaptogens you can try are:
+While ashwagandha might be one of the most common options, other adaptogens that can help ease stress and promote calm include:

 Some active compounds in essential oils, the foundation of aromatherapy, trigger the olfactory nerve to shut down signaling, which produces a calming effect in the brain that extends to the rest of your body, too.

-Lavender essential oil, specifically, has been found to improve mood and help calm down your nervous system—all factors that play a role in the alleviation of stress.
+Lavender essential oil, specifically, has been found to improve mood and help calm down your nervous system—all factors that play a role in stress relief.*

-Some other essential oils you can try for stress relief are:
+Some other essential oils you can try for stress are:

-Yoga moderates the nervous system, balances hormones, and regulates nerve impulses, three factors that can reduce stress levels, making you better equipped to handle stressful situations.
-A regular yoga practice can also reduce blood pressure and heart rate, lower cortisol and inflammation, and promote beneficial changes in the brain.
+Yoga moderates the nervous system, balances hormones, and regulates nerve impulses—three factors that can reduce stress levels, making you better equipped to handle stressful situations.

 The act of sipping a hot cup of tea is relaxing in itself, but the tea leaves in your cup can have a major impact on your stress levels from a physiological standpoint, too.

-Hops might be most well known as one of the main ingredients in beer, but the plant has also been used as an herbal remedy for stress and sleep-related disorders for centuries.*
+Hops might be most well known as one of the main ingredients in beer, but the plant has also been used as an herbal remedy for stress for centuries.

 Although hops doesn't appear to lower cortisol levels directly, the bitter acids that give hops their signature taste have a calming effect that can help alleviate stress and the muscle tension that comes along with it.

-It's best to stick to no more than 200 milligrams—the amount in 16 ounces (or Starbucks' Grande size)—per day or switch to a caffeine-free alternative.
-If you're addicted to caffeine or currently consuming well over the recommended limit, Ellen Vora, M.D., a holistic psychologist with a functional medicine approach to mental health, recommends gradually reducing your overall caffeine consumption and cutting off your intake earlier in the day, by 11 a.m. or 12 p.m. at the latest.
+If you feel that coffee is getting in the way of your ability to sleep or respond to stress, Ellen Vora, M.D., a holistic psychologist with a functional medicine approach to mental health, recommends gradually reducing your overall caffeine consumption and cutting off your intake earlier in the day, by 11 a.m. or 12 p.m. at the latest.

-Although you can't avoid stress completely, there are lots of things you can do, like exercise, meditation, and taking targeted herbal supplements, to deal with it naturally.
-For most people, the best defense against stress is a multifaceted, holistic approach that combines several of these strategies.
+For most people, the best defense against stress is a multifaceted, holistic approach that combines several of these proven strategies.